 In Fig. 1–4 indicate:

-- actual trajectories of the main indicators of the COVID-19 epidemic in Ukraine;
+- actual trajectories of the main indicators of the coronavirus epidemic in Ukraine;

-- calculated trajectories of these indicators for the same period, as well as for a lead period of 10 days;
+- calculated trajectories of these indicators for the same period, as well as for a lead-time period of 10 days;

 - boundaries of confidence intervals (ranges of possible deviations of a point forecast with a significance level of p = 0.01).

-In Fig. 1, the boundaries of the confidence interval hidden due to their imposition on the main graphs.
+In Fig. 1 the boundaries of the confidence interval are hidden due to their imposition on the main graphs.

-- actual trajectories of changes in the daily indicators of the COVID-19 epidemic in Ukraine over the entire observation period;
+- actual trajectories of changes in the daily indicators of the coronavirus epidemic in Ukraine over the entire observation period;

 - calculated trajectories of these indicators for the entire observation period, as well as for a 10-day forecast period;